Nola nowhere near perfect for Phillies in Houston this time

 That was the last batter to reach base against Nola, who was already nearing 60 pitches when Tucker homered for the second time.

 While it appeared Nola’s night might be over after that, the Phillies scored three runs when likely AL Cy Young Award winner Justin Verlander threw 31 pitches in the top of the fourth.
-Nola came back out to get his only 1-2-3 inning.
+Nola came back out to get his only 1-2-3 inning after manager Rob Thomson asked him how he felt.

+“I felt good,” Nola said.
+“They were scratching hits off me, and obviously Tucker’s two homers, you know, hurt me a little bit right there.
+But I felt good, felt good in the fourth inning, and that one out in the fifth inning, and the bullpen came in and did awesome.”

 Nola struck out five and walked two.
 He allowed six hits while throwing 52 of 81 pitches for strikes.